MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 3. As many low-value "orientation" (list of links) topics are removed.
 In a couple of sections, see the for tips on cleaning up your IA.

 ### Content architecture
 While refactoring your project, it's helpful to consider the finished architecture.
 Because we're splitting conceptual and reference across two different platforms, you'll need to [edit the site-wide Dev Center HXT](#16-update-dev-center-hxt-file-for-new-op-and-ref) and [create a new WDCML parent topic](#14-create-a-new-wdcml-parent-topic-in-hw_nodes) (described later).
-With those chanages, you'll want to make sure the new topic titles mention the technology, rather than simply say "Design guide" or "Reference".
+With those changes, you'll want to make sure the new topic titles mention the technology, rather than simply say "Design guide" or "Reference".

 ![TOC relationship to HXT](images/HXTTOC.png)